dragonfax/mastodon-terraform/README.md

 # Setup

 These instructions assume that you have the terraform cli installed, as well as the AWS cli.
+And that you know how to use git.

 AWS
   1. Create your AWS account